One third of German Praktiker stores to close

 Seagon said he hoped investors from other types of retailer could buy up the empty stores and take on any employees, adding that some interest had already been shown.

-Along with its namesake blue and yellow stores, a familiar sight in German out-of-town shopping centers, Praktiker operates the Max Bahr brand, which has also filed for insolvency.
+Along with its namesake blue and yellow stores, a familiar sight in German out-of-town shopping centres, Praktiker operates the Max Bahr brand, which has also filed for insolvency.

 Of the 300 stores in the insolvency process, 168 are Praktiker stores, 78 are Max Bahr stores and a further 54 are Praktiker-branded shops that have recently been converted to the Max Bahr signage.